elastic/fleet-server/README.md

 yarn start --no-base-path
 ```

 As soon as all is running, go to `http://localhost:5601`, enter `elastic/changeme` as credential and navigate to Fleet.
-Trigger the Fleet.
+Trigger the Fleet setup.
 As soon as this is completed, copy the `policy id` and `enrollment token` for the fleet-server policy.
 The policy id can be copied from the URL, the enrollment token can be found in the Enrollment Token list.

 Now Kibana is running and ready.
 The next step is to setup Elastic Agent.